CarbonLDP/carbonldp-js-sdk/doc/README.md

 getPointer( id:string ):Carbon.Pointer.Class
 ```

-Returns the pointer referred by the id specified, or creates one if no pointer exists in the scope.
+Returns the pointer referred by the ID specified, or creates one if no pointer exists in the scope.

 *Parameters*

-- id: The ID of the pointer seek for or the one to create.
+- id: The ID of the pointer sought for or the one to create.

 ##### inScope
 ```typescript